Skip to Main Content

 What does a location scout do?

-A location scout researches, visits, and photographs potential filming locations that match the creative requirements of a production.
-They assess each site for visual suitability, practical logistics, accessibility, and permitting feasibility, then present options to the director and production team with detailed documentation.
+Here is the breakdown.
+A location scout researches, visits, and photographs potential filming locations that match the creative needs of a production.
+They check each site for visual suitability, practical logistics, accessibility, and permitting feasibility, then present options to the director and production team with detailed records.

 What skills should a location scout have?

-A location scout needs a keen photographic eye, strong knowledge of the local geography and architecture, and excellent research and negotiation skills.
-They must understand the practical needs of a film crew, including power access, parking, noise levels, and light conditions at different times of day.
+A location scout needs a keen photographic eye, strong knowledge of the local geography and build style, and great research and deal-making skills.
+They must know the practical needs of a film crew.
+This includes power access, parking, noise levels, and light conditions at different times of day.

 What types of productions need a location scout?

-Feature films, television series, commercials, and music videos that shoot on practical locations all require location scouting.
-Any production filming outside of a studio environment benefits from a scout who can identify sites that serve the story while meeting logistical and budgetary requirements.
+Here is what that looks like on the ground.
+Feature films, television series, commercials, and music videos that shoot on practical locations all need location scouting.
+Any production filming outside of a studio environment gains from a scout who can identify sites that serve the story while meeting logistical and budgetary needs.

 How do you match a location scout to my production?